Good News in History, October 22 - Good News Network

 - India launched its first unmanned lunar mission Chandrayaan-1 (2008)

-And, Happy Birthday to Christopher Lloyd.
-The actor known for playing zany characters like Emmett “Doc” Brown in Back to the Future, and the “Reverend” on the sitcom Taxi, turns 78 years old today.
+And, Happy 79th Birthday to Christopher Lloyd, the actor known for playing zany characters like Emmett “Doc” Brown in the film Back to the Future, and the “Reverend” on the sitcom Taxi.
 His acting and distinctive voice has earned him multiple Emmy Awards.
 (1938) –Photo by Gage Skidmore, 2015 CC

+Watch Marty McFly and Doc Brown Emerge From Delorean on Jimmy Kimmel Live